Blame the Dead

 Blame the Dead is the sixth novel by English author Gavin Lyall, first published in December 1972.
-It was followed by Judas Country which was the final novel written by the author in the first person narrative.
+It was followed by Judas Country, which was the last of his aviation novels.

+Blame the Dead is an adventure thriller, a genre popular throughout the sixties.
+Lyall wrote a number of successful books in this genre before switching to espionage novels in the eighties.
+The novel concerns a private eye's effort to track down the murderer of an insurance underwriter.
+The murder takes place in France and the climax is set in Norway.

 Plot introduction

 James Card, security consultant and ex-British Army intelligence officer takes on a job as bodyguard to Lloyd's of London underwriter Martin Fenwick for a trip to France.
-When his client is assassinated, he takes matters into his own hands to track down the killer.
-His only clue is a children's colouring book in a plain brown paper wrapper package.
-Fenwick’s young, beautiful widow is strangely without any sorrow at her husband’s death, but their son David, is grimly determined that he will find his father’s murderer regardless of the risk.
+When his client is murdered, he sets out to track down the killer.
+His only clue is a children's colouring book in a plain brown paper wrapper.
+Fenwick’s widow is strangely without any sorrow at her husband’s death, but their son David, is grimly determined that he will find his father’s murderer regardless of the risk.

 Literary significance & criticism

-The novel was praised the Chicago Tribune as “Lyall at his fleet and fearful best".
+The novel was praised the Chicago Tribune as "Lyall at his fleet and fearful best".